Lawmakers unveil $1.2 trillion funding package, kicking off sprint to avoid government shutdown

 There is still work to do.
 The release of the bill's text kicks off a tight timeline to approve the legislation and stave off a partial government shutdown by 12 a.m.
 Saturday.
 House lawmakers are ordinarily given 72 hours to review legislation before a vote is held.
 But that timeline is expected to be collapsed with the shutdown deadline looming, which could anger some House conservatives already frustrated by the spending agreement.

+The conservative House Freedom Caucus urged all House Republicans to reject the spending package, warning that a "massive spending bill drafted in secrecy and dropped on us in the middle of the night is being rushed to the House floor for a vote with less than 36 hours to review."

-The House is expected to pass the legislation under suspension of the rules, requiring the support of two-thirds of the chamber.
-And despite pushback from some House conservatives over the package, Democrats are expected to join the bulk of House Republicans to propel the legislation to passage before it heads to the Senate.
+But the House is expected to pass the legislation under suspension of the rules, requiring the support of two-thirds of the chamber.
+And despite the pushback from some House conservatives over the package, Democrats are expected to join the bulk of House Republicans to propel the legislation to passage before it heads to the Senate.

 In the Senate, unanimity will be required to move the legislation along quickly, since one senator has the power to slow-walk the path to passage.
 Should any sticking points arise, an additional short-term measure to keep the government funded may be necessary — or funding could lapse for some government agencies.